cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.7 , New Things:
+ Script is V1.8 , New Things:

+* Completely New UI!
+* New Transparent Player Fixes
+* Added night mode
+* Added no lag
+* Added New Void Block
-* Added Remove Trees button
+* Added Ambient
+* Fixed Destory tress not destroying all the trees on the map
+* Fixed walkspeed
-* Added Airstuck (WHY IS THIS CRAP STILL BROKEN!!)
+* Added jumpheight
+* Added new home tab

 that is all for this update.